KPat11/Portfolio/README.md

 I will be periodically committing my personal projects in this repo.
 Here is what I have committed so far:
 - Building a Discord Bot with Python
+- Hot Dog or Not a Hot Dog inspired by the show Silicon Valley
 - Building an AI search engine using Exa API
 - Using GenAI to create blog posts